sandialabs/hyram/CONTRIBUTING.md

 <a name="repo-layout">&nbsp;</a>
 # A. Repository Layout
-Development of HyRAM includes both the C# frontend GUI and the backend Python module.
+Development of HyRAM+ includes both the C# frontend GUI and the backend Python module.
 Source code is organized as follows:

 ```